 Henry was known as Papa to his children and they have all said Papa refused to take pictures.
 There are no known photographs of Henry Richardson.

 Henry was dedicated to his family and stayed faithful to his wife Fannie until his death.
 Henry passed away on November 19, 1948 at the age of 78.
 His cause of death was cardiovascular disease.
 Henry’s funeral was arranged by his family and was held in the front room of his son Moses’ house.
 His final affairs were settled by his daughter Alice Ruth.
 Henry was laid to rest in New Crown Cemetery, 2101 Churchman Avenue, Indianapolis, Indiana 46203.
 It is not known whether Henry’s dreams and goals in life were met.
 The one fact that is known was Henry was loved and respected by his entire family.

 On Henry’s death certificate, his second wife reported his birthdate as May 30, 1883.
 Due to the ages of Henry’s oldest three children, we know he could not have been born in 1883.
 This year also contradicts the age Henry reported himself as being on some of his children’s birth certificates.
-In Indiana, for a period of time, the ages of parents were recorded on their child’s birth certificate.
+In Indiana, for a period of time, the ages of parents were recorded on their child’s birth certificates.
 Based on multiple sources, it has been concluded that Henry was probably born in 1870.

-The US Federal Census Records including Henry and his family have been included at the end of this document.
+The US Federal Census Records, including Henry and his family, have been included at the end of this document.

-The second child born to Henry and Etta Richardson name was spelled both Horace and Harris on US Federal Census documents.
+The second child born to Henry and Etta Richardson’s name was spelled both Horace and Harris on US Federal Census documents.
 We included both spellings since we are not sure which name is correct.